softwareyoga/ronu-hugo-theme/README.md

 </html>
 ```

-The uncluttered user interface (and clean code) make it a delight to work with, focussing on the most important aspect - The Content.
+The uncluttered user interface (and clean code) makes it a delight to work with, focussing on the most important aspect - The Content.

 ![Ronu screenshot](https://github.com/softwareyoga/ronu-hugo-theme/blob/master/images/screenshot.png)